(Rotavirus Diet; Stomach Flu Diet; Viral Gastroenteritis Diet)

 - Sports drinks if you do not have a condition like diabetes that requires limiting your intake of simple sugars.
 You should consider diluting it with water to reduce the sugar and salt intake.

-- Clear broth if you do not need to limit your salt intake
+- Clear broth if you do not need to limit your salt intake.
+If you need to limit your salt intake, no sodium or low sodium broth is available.

 - Ease into eating.
 When you are no longer vomiting, slowly return to your normal diet.
+Gradually move to a soft diet before moving on to solid foods.
 This will help to shorten the amount of time you spend having diarrhea.
 You could try with easy-to-digest, bland foods.
 You might also try eating small meals throughout the day.

-Colletti JE, Brown KM, Sharieff GQ, Barata IA, Ishimine P; ACEP Pediatric Emergency Medicine Committee.
+Colletti JE, Brown KM, Sharieff GQ, Barata IA, Ishimine P, ACEP Pediatric Emergency Medicine Committee.
 The management of children with gastroenteritis and dehydration in the emergency department.
-J Emerg Med.
-2010;38(5):686-698.